 When you are arrested on a fugitive warrant from another state in Maryland, you are brought before a commissioner, and then brought in front of a judge a business day later.
 At that hearing, you can decide to waive extradition or not.
 This is an important decision that can have serious consequences.
 You are not allowed to dispute whether you are guilty at an extradition hearing, but you can dispute whether you are or are not the person that they are trying to extradite, and certain other technical issues.

-If you decide to waive extradition in Maryland, you will not be eligible for bond and you will wait in jail until an officer from the other state comes to pick you up, which can easily result in you waiting multiple weeks in jail if the other jurisdiction is many hours away.
+If you waive extradition in Maryland, you will not be eligible for bond for at least ten days, and you will wait in jail until an officer from the other state comes to pick you up, which can easily result in you waiting multiple weeks in jail if the other jurisdiction is far away.
 This is also the case in many other states.
 Jurisdictions from next door will usually transfer you to their jails rather quickly.
-In some cases, if you do not contest extradition and the particular county that you are to be extradited to is very close to where you are picked up, the police officer that arrested you may just take you over there directly rather than taking you to the local jail.
+In some cases, if you do not contest extradition and the particular county that you are to be extradited to is very close to where you are arrested, the police officer that arrested you may just take you over there directly rather than taking you to the local jail.
 This sometimes happens between counties in the D.C.
 Metropolitan Area because Maryland, Washington D.C., and Virginia are so close to each other.

 If you or a loved one is being held on a fugitive warrant in Maryland, or as a fugitive from Maryland, call me at (301) 556-8709 today so that I can start working on getting you or your loved one out of jail.